>>

 Costume design for the performing arts, emphasizing conceptualization and application for basic research and technology to meet dramatic needs.

-Survey of architecture, interiors, and clothing styles for use in the entertainment design industry.
+Survey of architecture, interiors, and furniture styles for use in the entertainment design industry from ancient civilization through contemporary design.

 Special workshops with guest artists.